clubdeck/clubdeck.github.io/index.md

 ## Version 1.0.5

-* Implement "hide room" feature to hide rooms you're not interested in
+* Implemented "hide room" feature to hide rooms you're not interested in
 * Sign the Windows package with a developer certificate

 ## Version 1.0.4

 * Ask for confirmation before sending someone to the audience
-* Fix bug where users list wasn't always refresing properly
+* Fixed bug where users list wasn't always refresing properly

 ## Version 1.0.3